Brad-Pfeil/markov-decision-process/README.md

-# Release

-1. Create a tag for the version: https://docs.gitlab.com/user/project/repository/tags/ (the version must match the `pyproject.toml`)
-2. Follow pipeline steps.

 # Markov Decision Processes

 This is a package for solving MDPs.
 We leverage the existing MDPToolbox, but add a bit more functionality that we need.